 BMT endeavours to ensure that the information provided in this map is correct at the time of publication.
-BMT does not warrant, guarantee or make representations regarding the currency and accuracy of information contained in this map.
+BMT does not warrant, guarantee on make representations regarding the currency and accuracy of information contained in this mos.

-Filepath: I:VA10749.k.br.Richmond_River_Flood_Study/QGIS/FLD_003_220127_Hydraulic Model Configuration_Topography and Bathymetry Sources.qgz
+Filepath: I:VA10749.k.br.Richmond_River_Flood_Study/QGIS/FLD_003_220127_Hydraulic Model Configuration_Topography and Bathymetry Sources.ogz